DAY 2, Apr 13 Saturday, 2024:

 These were all cherry blossoms sites and the first two were quite close to our apartment.

-Maps below show used stations
+Maps below show stations we used

 Our apt station Hirai is the next one to Kamaido station circled with an extended line below.... for some reason maps don't have all stations